About the town

 Nottingham 26 is a new 55 acre industrial development offering flexible buildings from 50,000 sq ft to 900,000 sq ft.
 The site is located to the west of Eastwood town centre, lying eight miles to the northwest of Nottingham.

 Eastwood has a rich heritage and is home to the D.H.
-Lawrence Birthplace museum and gift shop (Opens in a New Window) which has been named a Visit England Hidden Gem thanks to its exceptionally interesting tour, the outstanding knowledge and enthusiasm and great visitor care displayed by the staff, the intriguing human interest information provided and the overall high level of presentation and maintenance of the museum.
+Lawrence Birthplace Museum which has been named a Visit England Hidden Gem thanks to its exceptionally interesting tour, the outstanding knowledge and enthusiasm and great visitor care displayed by the staff, the intriguing human interest information provided and the overall high level of presentation and maintenance of the museum.

 The Museum, at 8a Victoria Street is where D.H Lawrence was born on 11th September 1885.
 Founded in 1976 by local enthusiasts, the Museum has grown into a high quality tourist destination, attracting visitors from all over the world.